wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 41 Where they will stand recorded, until the coming of that Day for which all other days were made.

-42 Lo ! are those the helpmates of the mighty kingdom of Britain ? that noble and generous nation, the bulwark of religion?
+42 Lo ! are those the helpmates of the mighty kingdom of Britain ? that noble and generous nation, the bulwark of religion ?

 43 Tell it not in Gath ; publish it not in the streets of Askalon.*